steilerDev/delta-skin-generator/README.md

 - Design a skin in a vector editor and embed external components through annotations
 - Annotate your file to define emulator elements - no more coordinate calculations and translations!
-- Generate a `.deltaskins` file that can be used with Delta and Ignited
+- Generate a `.deltaskin` file that can be used with Delta and Ignited
 - Support for alt skins

 ## Discord